kddubey/cappr/README.md

 which you gotta pay for.
 Prices are [here](https://openai.com/api/pricing/).

-If you're something of an ML engineer, and you have labeled and unlabeled text, there are likely far better alternatives to this method.
+If you're something of an ML engineer, and you have labeled and unlabeled text, there are likely far better alternatives to this slightly hacky method.
 [PET training](http://timoschick.com/explanatory%20notes/2020/10/23/pattern-exploiting-training.html),
 [textual entailment](https://huggingface.co/tasks/zero-shot-classification), or
 [plain old BERT embeddings](https://huggingface.co/docs/transformers/tasks/sequence_classification)